I often like to joke that salt cod runs through my veins, but the reality is that I actually don’t make fish at home all that often.

 Unlike Atlantic salmon, which is usually farmed and available pretty much year-round, fresh sockeye is caught wild and is available for a limited time only – usually between May and mid-September – and is very much worth the hassle of hunting it down.

-Thankfully, it’s actually pretty easy to pick up fresh sockeye.
+Thankfully, it’s actually pretty easy to pick up fresh sockeye if you don’t do it on a major holiday.
 I just like to live on the edge, I guess.

-I still love Atlantic salmon and that rich buttery thing it has going on, but sockeye has a leaner, meatier texture that makes it perfect for recipes like salmon burgers or kebabs.
+Sockeye, on the other hand, has a leaner, meatier texture and more pronounced flavour that makes it perfect for recipes like salmon burgers or fish kebabs.
 Not to mention that its intense coral-pink colour looks amazing, no matter how you choose to prepare it.

-I chose to go with small two-bite patties that could be served on a bed of tender lettuce for a simple, fresh hot-weather lunch.
+I chose to shape the mixture into smaller two-bite patties, so that I could serve them on a bed of tender lettuce for a simple, fresh hot-weather lunch.
 However, they’re pretty dang amazing made into full-sized patties and nestled into challah buns for a gourmet salmon burger.

 One thing’s for sure, though… one bite and you’ll be (wait for it…) hooked.
 Ba-dum-ching.